Sabirah42/CV/README.md

 - 12 GCSEs (including Maths, Statistics, English and ICT)

 Key accomplishment:

-Co-founded and led the Fairtrade Action Group, delivering impactful presentations to engage and educate an audience of over 1200 staff and students.
-Through campaigning efforts, eventually held meetings with the headteacher and successfully had our school catering contract revised to allow Fairtrade products to be sold in the school shop.
+<p>Co-founded and led the Fairtrade Action Group, delivering impactful presentations to engage and educate an audience of over 1200 staff and students.
+Through campaigning efforts, eventually held meetings with the headteacher and successfully had our school catering contract revised to allow Fairtrade products to be sold in the school shop.</p>

 ## Hobbies and Interests